Ajay-056/GlazeWM-Config/README.md

 Pro / Nerd Level configuration for which I have spent a lot of time.
 Hope its awesome to use !!

+Take a look at my other configs and dots here <https://github.com/Ajay-056/My-Dot-Files>

 **Pro-tips:**
 - Run Glaze WM as administrator to make sure all the features are enabled without any issues.
 - Use Task shell:startup / Task Scheduler to run the executable automatically at the login.